Glues, petrol and other solvents

 What are the effects of inhaling petrol, glues or other solvents?

-Everyday household glues no longer contain toluene and so are not abusable.
+Today, everyday household glues no longer contain toluene and cannot be abused in the same way.

-Inhaling petrol, solvents or trade/industrial glues containing solvents can cause effects ranging from dizziness to hallucinations.
-Very high concentrations can produce anaesthesia, unconsciousness and even death.
+Inhaling petrol, solvents, or trade/industrial glues containing solvents can cause a range of effects, from dizziness to hallucinations.
+Inhaling very high concentrations can lead to anaesthesia, unconsciousness, and even death.

 What are the health risks of inhaling petrol or solvents?